xaoccc/python/Binary Trees/README.md

    print(root.right.data)
     ```

    You can see, that we have a small binary tree, which looks like this:
    ![image](https://github.com/xaoccc/python/assets/114498517/1a3561eb-5499-41e5-8958-b87ed34a730e)
+   7. Print all nodes in a binary tree